General Health & Safety Guidelines

 - Any person who is confirmed to have COVID-19 within 10 days of being at the J is asked to notify Teri Greenblatt at firstname.lastname@example.org so that appropriate precautions / facility closures can be put into place as guided by local health officials.

-- Upon entering and exiting the facility, all persons (children, parents, adults, staff) must wash or disinfect their hands using hand sanitizer.
+- Upon entering and exiting the facility, all persons (children, parents, adults, and staff) must wash or disinfect their hands using hand sanitizer.
 Hand hygiene stations will be made available at entrances.

 - Frequent handwashing is also encouraged, particularly before and after using the restroom, before and after eating or handling food, before and after touching one’s face (including after touching a mask or face covering, or after discarding a used tissue), and any other time the hands are visibly or potentially contaminated.